 Factors that could make a case more complex:

-- if it is necessary to make applications to amend claims or to provide further information about an existing claim; for disclosure of specific documents; for a claim or response to be struck out
+- if it is necessary to make applications – eg. to amend claims; to request or provide further information about an existing claim; for disclosure of specific documents; for a claim or response to be struck out

-- complex preliminary issues such as whether the claimant is disabled (if this is not agreed by the parties); whether the claimant was dismissed; whether the claimant has the qualifying length of service
+- complex preliminary issues, eg. whether the claimant is disabled (if this is not agreed by the parties); whether the claimant was dismissed; whether the claimant has the qualifying length of service

 - the number of witnesses